Nancy R. Heinen: SEC allegations

-Philanthropy and non-profit work: 2006 - present
+Post-Apple career

 After leaving Apple, Heinen became involved in various philanthropic and non-profit organizations, particularly those related to social justice, and economic and educational outreach.
 In 2009, Heinen joined the board of directors of Silicon Valley Social Ventures. a non-profit founded by Laura Arrillaga-Andreessen.
 Heinen became vice chair in 2011, and chairman in 2012.
 She participated in the education grant round and partner advisory board, and served as a co-leader of FY16-17's international grant round.

 Heinen is Chair of the Board of Directors for First Place For Youth, a non-profit organization which helps foster youths, and of Teen Success Inc. Heinen has served as a member of the board of several other organizations such as Embrace, the UC Berkeley Center for Law, Business and the Economy, Northern California Innocence Project, Illuminate Ventures, Duarte, and Vitamix.
 Heinen is also a sponsor of People Acting in Community Together (P.A.C.T).

 On December 20, 2019, it was announced that Heinen had joined the board of directors of VERB Technology Company, Inc., a Newport Beach, California based software company.